hongminhcbg/gcp-ace/database.md

     - expensive than cloudSQL
     - read/write across region (no need read replicas)
     - cloud spanner = cloudSQL + hoziontal scale (no limit RAM and CPU)

+## Decrease spanner unit

+  In the latter case, you might try reducing the compute capacity by progressively smaller amounts until you find the minimum capacity that Spanner needs to manage all of the instance's splits.
+If the instance no longer requires so many splits due to a change in usage patterns, Spanner might eventually merge some splits together and allow you to try reducing the instance's compute capacity further after a week or two.
+  When removing compute capacity, monitor your CPU utilization and request latencies in Cloud Monitoring to ensure CPU utilization stays under 65% for regional instances and 45% for each region in multi-region instances.
+You might experience a temporary increase in request latencies while removing compute capacity.